Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Introduction

 As the load in the system increases, one expects the delay under any routing algorithm to be higher.
-Consistent with the intuition, increasing delay with $\gamma$ is observed under JSQ as previously discussed.
+Consistent with the intuition, increasing delay with $\gamma$ is observed under JSQ, as previously discussed.
 On the other hand, one can fix a $\gamma$ and consider the delay performance as $d$ is varied in the Power-of-$d$ choices routing.
-Similar to how JSQ exhibits higher delay for more loaded regimes, one would expect the delay to be higher as $d$ is reduced.
-In this paper, we quantify such a behavior exhibited by Power-of-$d$ for all $\gamma \in (0, 0.5)$.
-We present our main contributions in the next sub-section.
+Similar to how JSQ exhibits higher delay for more loaded regimes, one would expect the delay to increase as $d$ reduces.
+In this paper, we quantify such behavior exhibited by Power-of-$d$ for all $\gamma \in (0, 0.5)$.
+We now present our main contributions.